ol-loginov/wot_tank_sets/README.md

+Mod page on wgmods.net: https://wgmods.net/7161/

 # Mod configuration

 ## Change set icons

-You may put PNG file named "1.png" in "[WoT Installation]/mods/config/com.github.ol_loginov.wot_tank_sets", and this icon will be used for set 1.
+You may put PNG file named "1.png" in "[WoT Installation]/mods/configs/com.github.ol_loginov.wot_tank_sets", and this icon will be used for set 1.
 The same is valid for other sets (just use "2.png", "3.png", etc)

 ## XVM compatibility